tbrowder/USAFA-1965/README.md

                             CC: dconnaughton65@gmail.com
                           SUBJ: USAFA-1965 class reunion

-In the body of the mail put ONLY ONE LINE IN THE FOLLWING FORMAT:
+In the body of the mail put ONLY ONE LINE IN THE FOLLOWING FORMAT:

 last-name, first-name, CS-NN, guest-first-name (or NONE)
 ```